Issues of Urbanisation (Edexcel IGCSE Geography)

 Examiner Tips and Tricks

-It is important that you use examples to support your answers.
-In this instance, noting that Dharavi in Mumbai, India has a slum settlement of over 1 million people in a 2 kmarea shows the examiner that you understand the concept of human congestion and increase the spread of diseases.
-This congestion was one reason why Covid 19 spread so rapidly within the megacities particularly in emerging countries.
+You must use examples to support your answers.
+In this instance, noting that Dharavi in Mumbai, India has an informal settlement of over 1 million people in a 2 kmarea shows the examiner that you understand the concept of human congestion and increase the spread of diseases.
+This congestion was one reason why COVID-19 spread so rapidly within the megacities, particularly in emerging countries.

 Transport

-• Provision of roads and public transport tend to be poor in quality, size, and reliability
+• The provision of roads and public transport tends to be poor in quality, size, and reliability

 • Transport systems become easily overloaded and overcrowded